 Continue your pirate party experience on the sea with Black Pearl Party Cruises Aboard the Barbados Jolly Roger.

 Getaway from the crowds and indulge yourself at a very charming private beach house on the rustic east coast of Barbados.
 For the most memorable day in Barbados, visit Bath Beach House.

 Join a small, select group for a day of unique adventures, VIP relaxation, sumptuous cuisine, and endless cocktails in beautiful Bath Beach, St. John on the East Coast of Barbados.
 Truly an authentic Bajan experience.

 Mount Gay Rum invites guests from around the world to discover the secrets behind Barbados’ most exceptional spirit.
 Visit the home of the oldest, most famous Rum in the world.
-Mount Gay Visitor Experience allows visitors to explore the history, heritage, and craft of Mount Gay rums, while special tours treat you to a cocktail mixing session or a traditional Bajan lunch.
+Mount Gay Visitor Experience allows visitors to explore the history, heritage, and craft of Mount Gay rums.
+At the same time, special tours treat you to a cocktail mixing session or a traditional Bajan lunch.

-The Barbados Agricultural Society is an agricultural organization, which is over 150 years old.
-It was established in 1845 by an Act of Parliament in Barbados and sought to represent the interests of the agricultural sector in all relevant forums.
+The Barbados Agricultural Society is an agricultural organization that is over 150 years old.
+It was established in 1845 by an Act of Parliament in Barbados and sought to represent the interests of the farming sector in all relevant forums.

 The society is the secretariat for seven commodity groups representing over 500 farmers, with women comprising 30% of the total.

 You can get other ideas from many different places to visit within the many photo galleries on Pinterest and Instagram Barbados.